-I’ve talked a lot about signs of high functioning depression with my psychiatrist.
+I’ve talked a lot about signs of high functioning depression with my therapist.
 I keep thinking about it because, with most mental health issues, you don’t look sick, or necessarily act sick, so it’s confusing.
 You seem totally fine, and most people with high functioning depression can hide it really well.
-I feel like I know so many people who have it because I work in comedy, and that’s a whole other post.
-But most people don’t even know they have it.
-I used to think someone was full of shit if they were excited about a sunny day or an upcoming vacation.
+I should know.
+I work in comedy where everyone is depressed, but that’s a whole other post.
+Most people don’t even know they have it.
+I didn’t.
+I used to think someone was full of shit if they were excited about a beautiful day.
+I would nod and say “sure is,” but inside I would think they can’t be serious.
 It turns out I was the one who had a skewed way of thinking because I have good ol depression.
-I still struggle with almost all of these.
+It wasn’t until I was diagnosed and medicated that I could appreciate the little things in life.
+I still struggle, but now I know what’s up.
 If you relate to any of these SIGNS of high functioning depression, please get your buns to a therapist.

 DIFFICULTY EXPERIENCING JOY

 The things that you used to have fun doing or looked forward to like a yoga class, dinner with friends, hooking up with randoms, crafting, or whatever floats your boat don’t excite you anymore.
 They feel like burdens or stuff you want to avoid because it feels like such an enormous effort.
 You have tickets in great seats to Dolly Parton at the Hollywood Bowl, and you don’t even break a smile!
 Big fat SIGN of high functioning depression.

 You have a constant and intrusive internal narrative that’s critical of yourself, of others, and of the world in general.
 You pick yourself apart, you think you’re a failure, your thighs are huge, you think your boss is a moron, your partner’s the most irritating person in the world, and life sucks ass.
 These negative thoughts feel like something you can’t turn off, total SIGN.